Results-first and anti-ESG: Now is the time to show imagination and ethics

 Zeroboard Research Institute Director Tomoo Machiba

-In an interview with Hyogo Governor Saito Motohiko recently in the Asahi Shimbun newspaper, former Osaka Governor Hashimoto Toru said, "Power harassment of employees and 'begging' during inspection tours are basically unrelated to the lives of the prefecture's residents," which left me feeling uneasy. * 1 Now, a third-party committee of Hyogo Prefecture has pointed out that it is highly likely that the leak of the whistleblower's private information was done at the instruction of Governor Saito and others. * 2 However, when the gubernatorial election in November 2024 came to be, the people of Hyogo Prefecture had no way of knowing what was actually going on inside the prefecture, and they were hit with a mixed information battle on social media.
-If there was a re-election now, would the result be the same, no matter how successful Saito had been?
+In a recent interview in the Asahi Shimbun regarding the reelection of Hyogo Governor Saito Motohiko, former Osaka Governor Hashimoto Toru responded, "Power harassment of staff and 'begging' during inspection tours are basically unrelated to the lives of the prefecture's residents."
+I found this response unsettling, thinking, "Huh?
+Is that really the case?" *1 .
+Now, a third-party committee of Hyogo Prefecture has pointed out that the leaking of the whistleblower's private information was likely done at the direction of Governor Saito and others *2 .
+However, when the gubernatorial election in November 2024 was held, the people of Hyogo Prefecture had no way of knowing what was actually going on inside the prefecture, and they were bombarded with a war of information on social media, both good and bad.
+So, if a re-election were held today, would the outcome have been the same, no matter how successful Saito had been?

-Hearing this comment, I was reminded of the "3 rules for winning" depicted in the movie, "The Apprentice: The Making of Donald Trump."
-In this book, notorious lawyer Roy Cohn teaches the young Trump, "Attack, attack, attack," "Never admit fault, deny it all," and "Keep claiming victory."
-Through these lessons, Trump goes from the brink of bankruptcy to a succession of major businesses, transforming into a "monster" that even shocked his mentor, Cohn. * 3
+Hearing this comment, I was reminded of the "three rules for winning" depicted in the movie "The Apprentice: The Making of Donald Trump."
+Infamous lawyer Roy Cohn's teachings to the young Trump were to "attack, attack, attack," "never admit fault, deny it all," and "keep claiming victory."
+As a result, Trump went from the brink of bankruptcy to a succession of major businesses, transforming into a "monster" who even shocked his mentor, Cohn *3 .

 Even if the Contents of the movie are not all true, I think it succinctly shows the source of President Trump's simple way of looking at things and his overwhelming self-confidence.
 For him, the result of "America First" is everything, and to achieve that, he will use any means possible, including ultra-high tariffs, deportation of immigrants, and restrictions on the acceptance of international students.
 According to this logic, it would be completely unacceptable to attach conditions such as ESG and renewable energy in order to maximize corporate profits and secure Energy.